xfiveco/generator-chisel/docs/content/docs.md

 What follows is an outline of particular documentation sections:

 ## [Features](/docs/features)
-Chisel features will make your developer’s life easier.
+Chisel features that will make your developer’s life easier.

 ## [Installation](/docs/installation)